timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 - Coding / Technical questions
 - Take-home assignment (PRD, Case)

+The ones you'll encounter most commonly are the behavioral questions, product questions, and the take home assignment.
+However, I've encountered the rest as well.

 Consulting interviews are more focused on strategy, whereas PM interviews require you to think about strategy *and* implementation, with particular consideration towards design and engineering.
 This is partly why it's so hard to get an entry-level PM role -- you need to know *so much* in order to cover all the different questions that can come up in PM interviews.

 # PM behaviorals are more nuanced